WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 In order to communicate regarding attestations with an entity, an individual, in our examples Alice, will first need to establish a connection between her user agent and the entity she will interact with.
 This is necessary for all follow-on scenarios and is discussed first.

 Alice wants to transact with the entity used in the scenarios with the intent to exchange attestations via her digital identity.
 First and foremost, the entity verifies that Alice is the owner of the digital identifier.
-In order to find Alice’s user agent we utilize the Universal Resolver (UR) to lookup Alice’s provided Decentralized Identifier (DID) to find her DID Document (DDO), used to authenticate Alice’s ownership of the DID and have access to Alice’s hub and user agent.
+In order to find Alice’s user agent we utilize the Universal Resolver (UR) to lookup Alice’s provided Decentralized Identifier (DID) to find her DID Document (DDO), used to authenticate Alice’s ownership of the DID and access to Alice’s hub and user agent.

 ```sequence
 participant Universal Resolver as UR